For Seahawks, life after Legion of Boom coming faster than we thought based on this NFL draft

 - 2017 NFL draft: Live Seahawks updates from the final day, rounds 4-7

+- Draft day delivery: Russell Wilson, Ciara announce birth of Sienna Princess Wilson

 After going several years blissfully free of the need to spend valuable draft capital on the secondary, the Seahawks dived headlong into the DB pool these past two days.
-On Friday, they selected Central Florida cornerback Shaquill Griffin (No. 90 overall) and Michigan safety Delano Hill (No. 95) with consecutive third-round picks.
+On Friday, they selected Central Florida cornerback Shaquill Griffin (No. 90 overall) and Michigan safety Delano Hill (No. 95) with third-round selections.

 And bright and early Saturday, with the fourth pick of the fourth round, they grabbed Colorado safety Tedric Thompson (No. 187).
 That’s on top of free agent safety Bradley McDougald, signed earlier this offseason to a one-year, $1.8 million deal by Seattle with $750,000 guaranteed – and the selection of another defensive back, the University of Cincinnati’s Mike Tyson, in the sixth round Saturday.
 He was a safety in college but said the Seahawks told him he would compete at cornerback.

 It smells vaguely like a changing of the guard … or at least the first steps toward one.
 Not since the 2010 draft, when Seattle chose Earl Thomas in the first round and Walter Thurmond in the fourth, had the Seahawks used a pick in the fourth round or higher for a defensive back.
-There has been little need to do anything but dabble in a sixth rounder here (Eric Pinkins in 2014) or a seventh rounder there (Ryan Murphy in 2015).
+There has been little need to do anything but dabble in a sixth-rounder here (Eric Pinkins in 2014) or a seventh-rounder there (Ryan Murphy in 2015).

 John Schneider said Saturday this was merely the way the draft fell – it was laden with talented defensive backs, and “we followed our board,” he said.
 “That’s just the way the board came off.
 We didn’t want to start just jumping players.
 That’s when you get in trouble.”